Labia

 Lie

-The longitudinal axis of the fetus in relation to the mother's longitudinal axis (i.e., longitudinal would be parallel to the mother).
+The longitudinal axis of the fetus in relation to the mother's longitudinal axis (for example, longitudinal lie would be parallel to the mother).

 Listeriosis

-About one-third of listeriosis cases happen during pregnancy.
+About one-third of listeriosis cases occur during pregnancy.
 Fetal infection can occur via transplacental transmission.
-Infected pregnant women may experience only a mild, flu-like illness with fever or stiff neck .
+Infected pregnant women may experience only a mild, flu-like illness with fever or stiff neck.
 Infections during pregnancy can lead to miscarriage or stillbirth, premature delivery, or infection of the newborn.

-The bacterium has been found in a variety of raw foods, such as uncooked meats and vegetables, soft cheeses and and ice cream made with unpasteurized cheese, deli meats, refrigerated pâtés or meat spreads.
+The bacterium has been found in a variety of raw foods, such as uncooked meats and vegetables; soft cheeses and ice cream made with unpasteurized milk; deli meats; and refrigerated pâtés or meat spreads.

 L&D (L and D)